junyingfang/junyingfang.github.io/content/authors/admin/_index.md

 ## About Me

-Junying Fang is a researcher at the Institute of Tropical and Marine Meteorology, China Meteorological Administration.
+Junying Fang is a researcher at the Institute of Tropical and Marine Meteorology, CMA.